 His latest film is Hope Road.
-In the film South Sudanese former refugee Zacharia Machiek sets out with high hope to build a school back in his village in war torn South Sudan with dedicated Aussie supporters, but his ambitious plans are challenged when life intervenes.
-Hope Road, had it’s world premiere at the Sydney Film Festival on June 14, where it was nominated for the Documentary Australia Foundation (DAF) award for Best Australian Documentary.
+In the film South Sudanese former refugee Zacharia Machiek sets out with high hope to build a school back in his village in war torn South Sudan with a group of dedicated Aussie supporters, but his ambitious plans are challenged when life intervenes.
+Hope Road had it’s world premiere at the Sydney Film Festival in 2017, where it was nominated for the Documentary Australia Foundation (DAF) award for Best Australian Documentary.
 It also played at MIFF 2017.

 In 2000 he completed The Diplomat a documentary about Jose Ramos-Horta, the exiled East Timorese freedom-fighter and the final two years of his quarter-century campaign to achieve independence for his country.
-The film won two Australian Film Institute Awards – Best Director and Best Documentary.
+The film won two AACTA’s – Best Director and Best Documentary.

 His other films have included Vietnam Symphony (2006 AACTA award Best Sound), The Secret Safari (2002), Lord of the Bush (1990), Bran Nue Dae (1991), Friends and Enemies (1987), Kemira – Diary of a Strike (1984, AACTA for Best Documentary) and Waterloo (1981).